hhzl/generate-purecss-sidemenu-site/README.md

 (not yet) https://hhzl.github.io/generate-purecss-sidemenu-site/

 # Note
-An approach using a Makefile http://cdaniels.net/2017-11-22_make-static-site.html
+An approach using a Makefile http://cdaniels.net/2017-11-22_make-static-site.html.
+It makes use of [pandoc](http://pandoc.org/index.html).